mquinson/retrogames/wiki/A-decent-code-editor.md

 features so I did not switched myself, but you definitely want to give it a try.

-Personally, I code using [Eclipse](http://www.eclipse.org) myself, but I'm not sure that I would advise you to start learning with Eclipse.
+Personally, I code using [Eclipse](http://www.eclipse.org), but I would not advise you to start learning with Eclipse.
 That beast is huge (several Gb of RAM), and not very intuitive for learners.
 But if you want to dig a swimming pool, will you get a light and nice spoon, or an heavy-duty excavator?
 If you decide to go for the powerful excavator, pick the Java version of eclipse, then add the [PyDev](http://marketplace.eclipse.org/content/pydev-python-ide-eclipse) plugin.